sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 The current scenario is Outlook have the data and the app want to access it, but Outlook won't recognize the app and I'm the only person (the account manager) who have the right to access the data.
 Now the app have to find a way to access the data on my behalf, it only have two options

 1. Use my username/password to access the data on my behalf
-2. Find a way to get my concent of data access and ensure it only read the calendar data
+2. Find a way to get my consent of data access and ensure it only read the calendar data

 The first option will concern me, I don't want to give my username/password to an app which may be out of my control, so I (account manager) won't agree it.